ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 1. Solution Overview

 This solution implements an automated Active Directory forest deployment using Infrastructure as Code (IaC) principles.
 The environment uses Windows Server 2025 as the Domain Controller and Windows 11 as the development machine.
 Deployment is fully declarative and driven by DSC v3.
+According to Microsoft, (2025) DSC is a declarative framework engine which allows the user to describe the desired state for the target system for this to enforce it to automatically apply the desired state described.

 The current implementation is based on a single-domain forest model, aligned with the business requirements described in the BarmBuzz scenario.